JensRantil/jensrantil.github.io/content/posts/2024-10-29_large-project-breakup/index.md

 I liked this approach of using a whiteboard over spending a lot of time in a ticketing system for planning.
 It was fun, pragmatic, and social.
 It also allowed us to visualize planning without overplanning.

-Also, by facilitating, I helped our working group to collaboratively structure the work we needed to do.
-By breaking down the work into smaller, weekly, end-to-end deliverables, we ended up showing our stakeholders progress every week.
+By facilitating, I helped our working group to collaboratively structure the work we needed to do.
+By breaking down the work into smaller, weekly, end-to-end deliverables, we ended up showing the stakeholders our progress every week.
 We approached our project in an agile way, without me ever having to use the convoluted term "Agile".
 The project was delivered successfully - on time.